-Mycoprotein can be used in various culinary applications and has a favourable nutrition profile, being low in both fat and calories, comparable in fibre content to other meat-substitutes and providing 13-15g of protein per 100g consumed.
-Mycoprotein is also a good source of zinc and selenium, however it contains little iron and vitamin B12, meaning that supplementation may be required for those adopting a vegetarian diet.
+Mycoprotein can be used in various culinary applications and has a favourable nutrient profile, being low in both fat and calories, comparable in fiber content to other meat-substitutes and providing 13-15g of protein per 100g consumed.
+Mycoprotein is also a good source of zinc and selenium, however it contains little iron and vitamin B12, meaning that supplementation may be required for those adopting a vegetarian or vegan diet.

-In terms of the possible health benefits associated with mycoprotein consumption, research has indicated that good compliance with a mycoprotein-rich diet can significantly reduce total blood cholesterol and LDL cholesterol levels, beneficial for reducing the risk of cardiovascular disease (Ruxton and McMillan, 2010).
-However, more research is needed to confirm the amount of mycoprotein needed in the diet to exert these results.
+In terms of the possible health benefits, research has indicated that good compliance with a mycoprotein-rich diet can significantly reduce total blood cholesterol and LDL cholesterol levels, reducing the risk of cardiovascular disease (Ruxton and McMillan, 2010).
+However, more research is needed to confirm the amount of mycoprotein needed in the diet to make a meaningful impact.

-A number of studies have also suggested that the effects of mycoprotein on satiety is greater than that of chicken, having possible implications for weight management (Bottin et al., 2016), although the mechanism as to why this may be the case is largely unclear.
+A number of studies have also suggested that the effects of mycoprotein on satiety and feeling of fullness is greater than that of chicken, having possible implications for weight management (Bottin et al., 2016), although the mechanism as to why this may be the case is largely unclear.

 Stay tuned for part two of our meat alternatives blog posts!

 At IFIS, we genuinely love learning and writing about food science and news.
 To receive our monthly Thought for Food blog posts, subscribe below:

 If food and drink is your passion, you may well benefit from using FSTA.